meton-robean/deca/README.md

 Follow the instructions in [rocket-chip-env](https://github.com/rhit-neuro/deca-docker/tree/master/rocket-chip-env) for setting up the docker image associated with this project.

 ## Getting started
+### method1:
+here is a detailed wiki blog to guide you to start quickly ! https://github.com/rhit-neuro/deca/wiki/multiplier

+### method2:
+Following the next:
 #### First time setup
 After cloning this repo, execute the following to download the `chisel` code for building a `rocket-chip`:
 ```bash